btroncone/learn-rxjs/operators/transformation/mergemap.md

 after you've mapped them to a new observable.
 In other word, you want to see what each item is doing once you've passed them through your function.

-These emission could behave differently depending on the function you provided and herein lies the strength of `mergeMap`.
-This operators subcribes to all mapped emissions, giving you new output as they come.
-It doesn't wait for anything to complete or unsubscribes from anything else.
-You simply get an unfiltered stream of output.
-Keep in mind this is a double edge sword.
-If the source or inner observables are not completing in a timely manner, you'll have a  memory leak in your hand.
+Since this operator subscribes to all mapped emission, you have to make sure the inner observables completes in a timely manner.
+If you don't, you'll have a memory leak at hand.
+This could be completed automatically by the obs themselves, or you utilize a limiting operator such as `take` or `takeUntil`.
+You could also limit how many ongoing inner observables there are with the `concurrent` parameter.

 ### Examples